Jan271001/Project2_Continuous_Control/README.md

 ## Use the Code

 In order to use the code in this repository make sure your machine satisfy  all requirements in the "Getting started"- paragraph above.
 Now you are free to clone this repository and use it on your own computer(!No GPU-support needed!).
 After cloning, you have to open a terminal and navigate to the folder representing the repository these folder should be placed in your python-environment.
 Please open a jupyter notebook using the *jupyter notebook* command.
 The Notebook will open in your browser.
 Thereafter you have to open the *Continuous_Control_Training.ipynd*-file and restart the kernel by clicking on the "restart"-button.
 A dialogue will open, please click on the "restart and run all cells"-button.
-Finally the agents train. if you like to whach them while training please change the ```r no_graphics = True``` If you prefer watching an already trained agent, please open the *Navigation_Trained_Agent_Test.ipynd*-file.
+Finally the agents train.
+If you like to whach them while training please change the ```no_graphics = True``` parameter to ```no_graphics = False```.
+If you prefer watching an already trained agent, please open the *Continuous_Control_Trained_Agent_Test.ipynd*-file.

 **For additional information please read the "Report.md"-file**